Kabir-dharshaaan-tech/Ecommerce-Follow-Along/README.md

 - **Password Encryption:** The user’s password is hashed using bcrypt before storing it in the database.
 - **Secure User Data Storage:** User details (name, email, etc.) are securely stored in the database, ensuring that sensitive information like passwords are never saved as plain text.

+# Milestone 7

+### Description
+In this milestone, we implemented the backend login functionality, which accepts user credentials (email/username and password), hashes the entered password using bcrypt, and compares it with the stored hashed password to validate the user's identity.